 - Attempt to collect more than the debt you owe.
 Some debt collectors try to tack on additional fees that are not detailed in your original lending agreement, which is illegal.

 - Call repeatedly at all times of day.
 According to the law, creditors cannot call you between 8 a.m. and 9 p.m., or at other times when they know it would be inconvenient for you.

 - Use abusive or intimidating language.
 Making insults, or threats of physical violence over the phone are in violation of the FDCPA.

 - Inform outside individuals of the debt you owe.
-Collection agencies can only share details of your debts with legal advisors, and close family members such as a spouse or parent (if you are under 18).
+Debt collectors can only share details of your debts with legal advisors, and close family members such as a spouse or parent (if you are under 18).
 In addition, they may only contact outside sources to try and locate you, but they may only contact the outside source one time.

 - Ignore your debt validation request.
 Creditors may not continue to try and collect on a debt after a debt validation letter is received by them.
 They must respond to the letter before continuing collection attempts.

-What are the primary complaints against collection agencies?
+What are the primary complaints against debt collectors?

-In spite of the protections guaranteed by the FDCPA, collection agencies violate the law regularly.
+In spite of the protections guaranteed by the FDCPA, debt collectors violate the law regularly.
 According to the FTC’s annual report on the Fair Debt Collection Practices Act, there were more than 100,000 complaints filed against debt collection agencies.